JonJaded/SteamoddedNX/README.md

 - Find and download a sMOD 0.9.8 compatible mod (see Limitions.)
 - Navigate to your Mods directory (see the installation instructions.)
-- Put the mod into that directory (The mod can be a single file if there is only one file provided, or it can be a whole folder.)
+- Put the mod into that directory (the mod can be a single file if there is only one file provided, or it can be a whole folder.)
 - Launch the game and enjoy!

 ## Thanks